SimonJThompson/twitlytics-server/README.md

 ### (Option 1 - Easiest) Heroku

 The quickest way to get started is to use Heroku.
-Click the button below, and their UI will walk you through the setup and will prompt you for the Twitter details from the first step.
+Click the button below, and their UI will walk you through the setup and will prompt you for the Twitter and GitHub details from the previous steps.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/SimonJThompson/twitlytics-server/tree/master)